Alex Bregman Player Props: Astros vs. Rays

 Alex Bregman At The Plate

-- In 13.0% of his games this year, he has hit a long ball, and 2.8% of his trips to the plate.
+- He has homered in 12.5% of his games this season, and 2.7% of his chances at the plate.

-- Bregman has driven in a run in eight games this season (34.8%), including two games with multiple runs batted in.
+- In eight games this year (33.3%), Bregman has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.